3 Ways to Prepare for Man O’ War Season – Updated January 21, 2018 – Original Post December 4.2016

 It does not have a brain.
 It can not swim.
 But, it is still feared by beach-goers and surfers around the world.
 Here is the run down on the dreaded Man-Of-War.

-Rather than swimming the, Portuguese Man-Of-War, drifts on the ocean’s surface, propelled by wind.
-The gas filled bladder (Pneumatophore) keeps it’s body afloat while the crest of this marine animal acts as a sail, catching the wind and helping it coast along the surface.
+Rather than swimming the, Portuguese Man-Of-War ( or man o’ war), drifts on the ocean’s surface, propelled by wind.
+The gas-filled bladder (Pneumatophore) keeps its body afloat while the crest of this marine animal acts as a sail, catching the wind and helping it coast along the surface.
 With twisted tentacles reaching distance of over 150 feet, used to paralyze and kill fish and other small creatures, this is not something to take lightly.
-Yet for a human, at the slightest touch, tiny barbed harpoons shoot out of these tentacles, each injecting it’s victim with a stinging dose of venom.
+Yet for a human, at the slightest touch, tiny barbed harpoons shoot out of these tentacles, each injecting its victim with a stinging dose of venom.

 The Portuguese Man-of-War may be mistaken for a jellyfish, however, it is actually a siphonophore (an animal that is made up of a colony of organisms working together) made up as four separate organisms (See photo on right).
 Man-of-war are often found in groups floating in warm waters throughout the world’s oceans.